kndugan/banking-app/README.md

 ~~Email validation: The user receives an alert if this field is blank~~

-1. Password validation: The user receives an alert if the password is less than 8 characters long.

-2. Disable submit button if nothing is inputted

 ## Deposit Page

-~~Includes a Bootstrap card with a form that has:~~
+Includes a Bootstrap card with a form that has:

 1. Deposit input field
 2. Deposit button